-The curriculum is enhanced through other learning opportunities, such as electives, experiential learning, service learning and cross curricular activities.
-Subjects are linked through a common theme or topic for each term, with an overall project (PBL) attached to incorporate cross curricular areas such as, The Arts, Technologies, and HASS, in an attempt to promote continuous engagement and supporting student learning needs.
+The curriculum is enhanced through other learning opportunities, such as enrichment electives, Adventure-Based Learning, The Arts, Service Learning and cross curricular activities.
+Subjects are linked through a common theme or topic for each term, with an overall project or outcome attached to incorporate cross curricular areas such as, The Arts, Technologies, and HASS, in an attempt to promote continuous engagement and supporting student learning needs.